Muke46/ScrapMechanic-BetterWires/Release/Readme.txt

 Steam workshop link:
 https://steamcommunity.com/sharedfiles/filedetails/?id=2623326387

-Work with the right folder depending on your game version (0.5 or 0.6 test) For the test version remember to go to: "...\Steam\SteamApps\common\Scrap Mechanic\Cache" and delete Texture and Mesh folders before starting the game, otherwise you will see no changes
+Work with the right folder depending on your game version (0.5 Stable or 0.6 Test) For the test version remember to go to: "...\Steam\SteamApps\common\Scrap Mechanic\Cache" and delete Texture and Mesh folders before starting the game, otherwise you will see no changes

 **HOW TO INSTALL:**